tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 print('GPU tensor:', gputensor)
 ```

-Unlike tf.Variable, PyTorch's Variable functions differently.
-Since PyTorch is
+Unlike TensorFlow's tf.Variable, PyTorch's Variable functions differently.
+This is because PyTorch is
-based on "Autograd" which enables Define-by-Run type of programming with
+based on "Autograd" which enables Define-by-Run type of computational graph.
-PyTorch.
 We will deal with this again later.

 ```python
 x_np = np.array([1, 2])